These Easy Candied Walnuts are made in a skillet, with only 3 ingredients! They are a perfect balance of sweet, salty, crisp, and chewy - No Eggs!

 - Cool in a single layer: Spread the nuts out evenly in a single layer on the prepared surface.
 Avoid piling them up or overcrowding the pan, as this traps steam and causes them to clump or stay sticky instead of crisping up properly.

 - Prep your surface: Always line a baking sheet or plate with parchment paper or a silicone mat before you start cooking.
-This ensures the hot caramel won’t stick as they cool and makes for easy cleanup.
+This ensures the hot caramel won’t stick as they cool and makes cleanup easy.

 Tips for Success